Zebra-Tailed Lizard Care Sheet

-The Zebra Tailed Lizards are native to the southwestern United States and to Northwestern Mexico.
-I love to watch these lizards run.
-And they really are a beautiful lizard.
-I see this lizard quite often in the pet trade and unfortunately I see this lizard in very small aquariums and enclosures.
-The smallest enclosure you should keep this lizard in is a 55 gallon aquarium with a wire top with safety latches to keep the lizard in the enclosure.
-In the wild these lizards are known as the fastest lizards in the dessert and this lizard is not going to run far or get much exercise in a very small container or enclosure.
+The Zebra Tailed Lizard is native to the southwestern United States and northwestern Mexico.
+I love to watch these beautiful lizards run.
+I see this lizard quite often in the pet trade, and unfortunately, they are often kept in small aquariums and enclosures.
+The smallest enclosure you should keep this lizard in is a 55-gallon aquarium with a wire top with safety latches to keep the lizard in the enclosure.
+In the wild, these lizards are known as the fastest in the dessert.
+Obviously, they don't get much exercise when kept in a very small container or enclosure.

 Your Zebra Tailed Lizard will be 7 - 9 inches in total length when grown and the lizard has a distinct black and white banded tail and this is where the lizard got its name.
 It will have pale orange or yellow markings around its mouth.
 It will have an orange or yellow spot in the center.

 Male Zebra Tailed Lizards have a pair of black blotches on the side and it extends to blue patches on the belly.
 Females don't have blue patches and the black bars are either very faint or not there at all.

 These lizards are very active and alert in all but the hottest weather.
 During the hottest parts of the day, these lizards appear to do a dance.
 Standing first on two legs and then switching to the other two legs the lizard appears to be dancing.
 You will also catch this lizard running for short distances on its hind legs.

 In the lizards' native habitat where there are patches of creosote scrub is where you will find the highest concentrations of these lizards.
 You will find that this lizard will bury into fine sand at night for warmth and it will hide in the shade of bushes in the day time.